Sunshine and dinner hot off the grill. What’s better than time on the deck? To make the most of outdoor living, extend the life of your deck.

 Your deck boards will last a lot longer than your wood substructure unless you take steps to protect the joists and beams from moisture—the answer: high-quality flashing tape.

 Trex Protect’s butyl tape is easy to use and simple to apply.
-Available in two widths –1-5/8” (4.12cm) for joists and 3-1/8” (7.94cm) for double beams —Trex Protect is applied as a cap (vs. wrapping) to horizontal and vertical surfaces, allowing the wood to breathe.
-It comes with a 20-year warranty that guarantees you will get the life out of your deck.
+Available in three widths –1-5/8″ (41.2 mm) for joists, 3-1/8″ (79.4 mm) for beams, and 11″ (279.4 mm) for rim joists.
+Trex Protect is applied as a cap (vs. wrapping) to horizontal and vertical surfaces, allowing the wood to breathe.
+In addition, it comes with a 25-year warranty that guarantees you will get the life out of your deck.

 The small cost of flashing, a good cleaning, and sealing the deck consistently are worth preserving your beautiful deck.